Why Job-Seekers Are Afraid.

 Since the employment agency primarily acts as your agent in the job search, your issues with placement, need to negotiate benefits, salary or commissions will all be addressed.
 Employment agencies will work with you and for you.
 As mentioned earlier, it’s in their best interest to make sure that both the employee and the client are satisfied.

 While employment agencies may not be for everyone, they are a viable option for finding anything from temporary work to permanent employment.
 With unemployment hovering at 9.2%, I say you consider giving them a shot.
-If you’d like to read more on staffing firms, subscribe to our blog, here.
+If you’d like to read more on staffing firms, visit our Why Join ATHENA page and subscribe to our blog here.